 As if the first noises on this page are not concerning enough!
 Rats can also hiss.

-If you hear a rat hissing, it is likely to be because it is either afraid, angry or in pain.
-It is worth remembering this if you have set some traps up to capture the rat because if you hear it hissing, it may be caught in the trap.
+If you hear a rat hissing, it is likely because it is afraid, angry, or in pain.
+It is worth remembering if you have set some traps to capture the rat because if you hear it hissing, the rat may catch it in the trap.

 Are These The Only Rat Noises You Are Likely To Hear In Your Attic?

-One of the most concerning things is that you may not hear any noise at all!
+One of the most concerning things is that you may not hear any noise!
 That means you could go weeks or months before you realize you have a rat in your attic.
 Rats breed at an incredible rate, and before you even hear a rat, you may have a large family living in your attic.
-I am sure you will hear that!
+I am sure you will listen to that!

-Rats are known to make a few different noises such as squeaking, barking, screaming, and grinding teeth!
+Rats make a few different noises, such as squeaking, barking, screaming, and grinding teeth!
 You should sit in silence after nightfall to see if you can hear any of these sounds because it could indicate that you have rats in your attic.

-If you hear noises in your attic, you will want to know pretty quickly what it is!
-You will want to know what rats in your attic sound like so at least you can confirm, or rule it out.
+If you hear noises in your attic, you will want to know quickly what it is!
+You will want to know what rats in your attic sound like, so at least you can confirm or rule it out.

-There are other things that can infest your attic other than rats, but rats (along with mice) are by far the most common.
+Other things can infest your attic other than rats, but rats (along with mice) are the most common.

-If you think you have a rat in your attic it is best if you investigate immediately.
-Once you confirm that you have a rat infestation, you can formulate a plan to get rid of them.
+If you think you have a rat in your attic, it is best to investigate immediately.
+Once you confirm that you have a rat infestation, you can formulate a plan to eliminate them.
 Getting rid of them should begin with a trip around your home to identify rat entry points.
-Seal these up so that no more rats can get in during your war with the rats that are currently inside your property!
+Seal these up so no more rats can get in during your war with the rats currently inside your property!